ccamel/awesome-ccamel/README.md

 - [dadleyy/marlow](https://github.com/dadleyy/marlow) - golang generator for type-safe sql api constructs
 - [dagger/container-use](https://github.com/dagger/container-use) - Development environments for coding agents.
 Enable multiple agents to work safely and independently with your preferred stack.
 - [dagger/dagger](https://github.com/dagger/dagger) - Automation engine to build, test and ship any codebase.
 Runs locally, in CI, or directly in the cloud
-- [dagucloud/dagu](https://github.com/dagucloud/dagu) - Local-first control plane for operational workflows, private runners, and agentic automation.
-Single binary with Web UI.
-It runs any scripts, containers, k8s jobs, SSH commands, or AI-agent harnesses behind MCP.
+- [dagucloud/dagu](https://github.com/dagucloud/dagu) - Lightweight and powerful workflow engine that comes with a Web UI.
 Define workflows in a declarative YAML format.
-Linux, macOS, and Windows.
+Self-contained and no DBMS is required.
+Use any AI agent to manage your workflows.
 - [daixiang0/gci](https://github.com/daixiang0/gci) - GCI, a tool that control golang package import order and make it always deterministic.
 - [danielgatis/imgcat](https://github.com/danielgatis/imgcat) - Display images and gifs in your terminal.
 - [darccio/mergo](https://github.com/darccio/mergo) - Mergo: merging Go structs and maps since 2013